 Performance outcomes Acceptable outcomes A077.5 The facility is enclosed by security fencing or by other means to ensure public access is prohibited.
 A077.6 A minimum 3m wide strip of dense planting is provided around the perimeter of the fenced area, between the facility and street frontage and adjoining uses.
 Note - Landscaping is provided in accordance with Planning scheme policy - Integrated design.
 Note - Council may require a detailed landscaping plan, prepared by a suitably qualified person, to ensure compliance with Planning scheme policy - Integrated design.
 P078 A078 Lawful access is maintained to the site at all times that does not alter the amenity of the landscape or surrounding uses.
 An Access and Landscape Plan demonstrates how 24 hour vehicular access will be obtained and maintained to the facility in a manner that is appropriate to the site's context.
-P079 A079 All activities associated with the development occur within an environment incorporating sufficient controls to ensure the facility generates no audible sound at the site boundaries where in a residential setting.
+PO79 A079 All activities associated with the development occur within an environment incorporating sufficient controls to ensure the facility generates no audible sound at the site boundaries where in a residential setting.
 All equipment comprising the Telecommunications facility (81) which produces audible or non-audible sound is housed within a fully enclosed building incorporating sound control measures sufficient to ensure no noise from this equipment can be heard, or felt at the site boundary.
-Values and con straints criteria Note - The relevant values and constraints criteria do not apply where the development, the subject of the application, is associated and consistent with, and subsequent to a current Development permit for Reconfiguring a lot or Material change of use, where that approval, under this or a superseded planning scheme, has considered and addressed (e.g. through a development footprint plan or similar, or conditions of approval) the identified value or constraint under this planning scheme.
-Acid sulfate soils - (refer Overlay map - Acid sulfate soils to determine if the following assessment criteria apply) Note - Planning scheme policy - Acid sulfate soils provides guidance for self-assessable development that has the potential to disturb acid sulfate soils i.e. development involving filling or excavation works below the thresholds of 100m 3 and 500m 3 respectively.
-PO80 AO80 Development avoids disturbing acid sulfate soils.
+Values and con straints criteria Note - The relevant values and constraints criteria do not apply where Reconfiguring a lot or Material change of use or Operational work, wh development footprint plan (or similar in the case of Landslide hazard) planning scheme. ere that approval has considered and addressed (e.g. through a Acid sulfate soils - (refer Overlay map - Acid sulfate s apply) Note - Planning scheme policy - Acid sulfate soils provides guidance f sulfate soils i.e. development involving filling or excavation works belo PO80 AO80 Development avoids disturbing acid sulfate soils.
 Where development disturbs acid sulfate soils, development: Development does not involve: